HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 ##### All May Contribute

-We would love for you to contribute to Cashmere and be part of the community making this project better!
-To get started, follow the [Getting Started guide](http://cashmere.healthcatalyst.net/web/guides/getting-started).
+We would love for you to contribute to Cashmere!
+Follow the instructions below to get started.
+Contributing to open source projects can be daunting at first, so we welcome questions and requests for help.
+Reach out on [Github](https://github.com/HealthCatalyst/Fabric.Cashmere), or if you're a Health Catalyst employee, find us on Slack in the #cashmere channel.
+We want to see this project and its community continue to grow!

 :::